cmusv/pysheetgrader-core/README.md

 ```

 Based on the rubric above, the submission will be regarded as right if the output falls between `3280.58` to `3281`.
+## Rubric Types
+### Soft Rubric Type
+Introduced a new rubric type soft_formula, which evaluates the cell as follows:
+1) If the cell does not contain a formula, no credit.
+2) If the cell contains a formula, grade it like a constant formula (compare cell's evaluated result to key's evaluated result, does not compare formulas)
+For example, for a given cell the key expects the answer 0.5 using the formula 0.1 * B2.
+In this case, under soft_formula rubric, the grader checks the submission cell if contains a formula or not.
+If the formula is present(even if incorrect), it assigns grade based on the actual cell value.
+So, if the submission cell has 0.5 as the answer and the formula is 0.6* B3(incorrect), the stduent still gets full credit.

 ## Minimum Work feature
 This feature allows the instructor to specify the minimum score for every sheet and corresponding message in the SheetGradingOrder sheet.